Israel2000/javascript-code-test/README.md

    export class MyService {}
    ```
 providers - classes?

-9. **What is dependency injection in Angular?**
+9. **What is dependency injection?**
-   Dependency Injection (DI) is a design pattern where a class receives its dependencies externally instead of creating them itself.
-Angular’s DI framework resolves services and other objects throughout the application.
+   - Dependency Injection (DI) is a design pattern where a class receives its dependencies externally instead of creating them itself.
+   - Angular’s DI framework resolves services and other objects throughout the application.
+      I.   Dependencies: Services, objects, or values that a class requires to function.
+      II.
+Injector: The mechanism in Angular that knows how to create and provide these dependencies.
+      III.
+Provider: A configuration that tells the injector how to create a service.
+      IV.
+Constructor Injection: Dependencies are injected into the constructor of a class.

-10. **What are pipes?**
+11. **What are pipes?**
     Pipes transform data in templates.
 Example:

     ```typescript